OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Developing a jailbreak for a given version of iOS is not easy.
 As a security tester, you'll most likely want to use publicly available jailbreak tools.
 Still, we recommend studying the techniques that have been used to jailbreak various versions of iOS-you'll encounter many interesting exploits and learn a lot about OS internals.
 For example, Pangu9 for iOS 9.x [exploited at least five vulnerabilities](https://www.theiphonewiki.com/wiki/Jailbreak_Exploits "Jailbreak Exploits"), including a use-after-free kernel bug (CVE-2015-6794) and an arbitrary file system access vulnerability in the Photos app (CVE-2015-7037).

 Some apps attempt to detect whether the iOS device on which they're running is jailbroken.
 This is because jailbreaking deactivates some of iOS' default security mechanisms.
-However, there are several ways to get around these detections, and we'll introduce them in the chapters "Reverse Engineering and Tampering on iOS" and "Testing Anti-Reversing Defenses on iOS."
+However, there are several ways to get around these detections, and we'll introduce them in the chapters "Reverse Engineering and Tampering on iOS" and "Testing Anti-Reversing Defenses on iOS".

 ###### Benefits of Jailbreaking